Ricotta Tomato Stuffed Ravioli

 • Melt 1 TBSP butter (2 TBSP for 4 servings) in a large pan over medium-high heat.
 Add panko; season with salt and pepper.
 Cook, stirring, until golden brown, 3-4 minutes. • Turn off heat; transfer to a small bowl.
 Wipe out pan.

-• Heat a drizzle of oil in pan used for panko over medium heat.
+• Heat a drizzle of oil in same pan over medium heat.
 Add squash and season with salt and pepper.
 Cook, stirring occasionally, until softened, 2-3 minutes. • Turn off heat.
 Sprinkle with half the lemon zest, then transfer to a plate.
 Wipe out pan.

 • Once water is boiling, gently add ravioli to pot.
 Reduce to a low simmer.
-Cook, stirring occasionally, until tender and floating to the top, 3-4 minutes. • Reserve ½ cup pasta cooking water, then drain and set aside.
+Cook, stirring occasionally, until tender and floating to the top, 3-4 minutes. • Reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain and set aside.

 • Meanwhile, melt 1 TBSP butter (2 TBSP for 4 servings) in pan used for squash over medium-high heat.
-Add garlic, tomato paste, and half the Italian Seasoning (all for 4).
-Cook, stirring, until fragrant, 1-2 minutes. • Whisk in crème fraîche, cream cheese, stock concentrate, and ¼ cup reserved pasta cooking water (½ cup for 4) until combined and creamy. • Stir in ¼ tsp sugar (½ tsp for 4); season with salt and pepper. • Add a squeeze of lemon juice and remaining lemon zest to taste.
+Add garlic, marinara sauce, and half the Italian Seasoning (all for 4).
+Cook, stirring, until fragrant, 1-2 minutes. • Whisk in crème fraîche, cream cheese, stock concentrate, and ¼ cup reserved pasta cooking water (½ cup for 4) until melted and combined. • Stir in ¼ tsp sugar (½ tsp for 4); season with salt and pepper. • Add a squeeze of lemon juice and remaining lemon zest to taste.
 Simmer until sauce has thickened slightly, 1-2 minutes more.

 • Gently stir drained ravioli into pan with sauce.
 Season with salt and pepper.
 TIP: If needed, stir in more reserved pasta cooking water a splash at a time until ravioli are coated in a creamy sauce. • Divide between bowls.
 Top with squash, toasted panko, and parsley.
 Serve.